ivan1993spb/snake-server/README.md

 ### Request `GET /api/capacity`

 Request returns server capacity.
-Capacity is the number of opened connections divided by the number of allowed connections for server instance.
+Capacity is the number of opened web-socket connections divided by the number of allowed connections for server instance.

 ```
 curl -s -X GET http://localhost:8080/api/capacity | jq